 It goes without saying that every generator is going to create at least a little bit of noise, but this amount of noise can differ from generator to generator.

 The vast majority of recent generators actually use something called Quiet Technology which reduces the amount of noise that they are capable of creating.
+If you’re looking to buy a quiet portable generator with 50 amp RV outlet– the Durostar is probably your best bet.

 They can still make noise even with this generator, so while it won’t be completely silent it probably won’t make as much noise as some other options out there.